abbottwhitley/abbottwhitley.github.io/documentation/_posts/2019-10-26-Two_Layer_Neural_Net.md

 author: "J. Abbott"
 ---

 > Self Guided study of the [course notes](http://cs231n.github.io/)[^1] for cs231n: Convolutional Neural Networks for Visual Recognition provided through Stanford University.
 Included in this page are references to the classes and function calls developed by Stanford university and others, [Miranda[^2], Voss[^3]], who have worked through this course material.
-The complete implementation of the [Two-Layer Neural Network](/jupyter_notebook/jupyter%20notebooks/2019/09/26/svm_implementation.html) has been exported as a final Markdown file and can be found in the [Jupyter Notebooks](/jupyter_notebooks/) section of this site.
+The complete implementation of the [Two-Layer Neural Network](/jupyter_notebook/jupyter%20notebooks/2019/10/26/two_layer_net.html) has been exported as a final Markdown file and can be found in the [Jupyter Notebooks](/jupyter_notebooks/) section of this site.

-In this section, we'll work through the steps and underlying theory for developing a Two Layer Neural Network.
+In this post, we'll work through the steps and theory for developing a Two Layer Neural Network.
 The initial model will be generated and tested using a toy data set.
 Once we're able to obtain ideal testing and validation results using the toy dataset, we'll extend the application of the Two Layer Neural Network onto the CIFAR-10[^4] [^5] labeled dataset for image classification.

 - [Neural Network Architecture](#nn-architecture)
     - [Data Organization and Computation](#data_org)